All calculators

 • District or finance review starts skipping stores on busy mornings.

-• A portfolio wants to know how many stores one reviewer can actually inspect.
+• A portfolio wants to know how many stores one reviewer can check.

 • The team is choosing the first store set for a two-to-four store pilot.